BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 # Pentesting cloud environments

 It seems there aren't many resources on cloud pentesting, so I decided to take matters into my own hands.
-I won't create any new learning material, instead I'll aggregate the best free resources I can find.
+I aggregated the best free resources I could find.
 Any CTFs or practical exercises I complete will be documented, along with any notes I take on theoretical material.
 They are not very organized, but this is meant to be a I-know-I-did-this-before-let-me-just-CTRL-F-my-notes type of resource.
-I skipped some labs that required a bit more setup such as <a href="https://github.com/RhinoSecurityLabs/cloudgoat">CloudGoat 2.0</a> and <a href="https://github.com/ine-labs/AWSGoat">AWSGoat</a>.
-I cannot vouch for them but they seem like good training too.
-Hopefully they overlap with the other resources and I don't miss out on much.
 I'll be focusing on AWS.

+It's funny how I went through the beginner stages all over again, stressing out about not understanding the logic of things, having those a-ha! moments, wondering how I'll be able to remember all of this, and much more.
+If you're feeling the same way with anything in your life, it means your pushing yourself out of your comfort zone.
+Keep going!

 For a slightly more readable version, read this post <a href="https://github.com/BrunoCaseiro/brunocaseiro.github.io/blob/master/_posts/2025-10-04-Testing-pens-in-heaven.md">here</a>